Sixshaman/jekyll-include-head-body/README.md

   {% include_head src/file.html %}
 </head>
 <body>
+  {% include_body src/file.html %}
 </body>
 </html>
 ```

 ## Result

-By default the plugin outputs the contents of the \<head\> tag of the specified file.
+By default the plugin outputs the contents of the corresponding HTML section of the specified file.